Books and reading - Foundation

 Learning objectives:

-• Develop confidence in storytelling, performance, and imaginative roleplay
+• Build confidence in storytelling, improvisation and characterisation

 Curriculum links:

-• EYFS & KS1 English: Storytelling, sequencing, listening & speaking
+• EYFS & KS1 English: Spoken language, sequencing, storytelling and retelling familiar stories

 pre historic britain